playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 I want to take a moment to stop and appreciate all of the hard work that the folks at Microsoft and everyone involved in the projects mentioned have done to enable the kind of work I do daily.
 Thank you.

-With that, we're closing off the article.
 If you have any questions or comments, feel free to ring off in the comment box below.
 Otherwise, we have [our community Discord](https://discord.gg/FMcvc6T) where we talk not only talk Windows, but Linux, macOS, programming, and everything in between.
 We look forward to seeing you there!